dendy1922/alg_proj/README.md

     django-admin.py startproject myproject ~/myprojectdir

+##Settings:
-###For working you need to Create instances in django admin in Algorithm_description:
+For working you need to Create instances in django admin in Algorithm_description:

      name = Bubble
      name = Merge
      name = Insertion

 For adding different algoritms you have to append name of algorithm in model Algorithm_description write class with method realize in utils.py  and connect class and name in simple_dict in utils.py

 ## Creating files socket and service files for Gunicorn